How to integrate API Platform

 3. Configure API Platform

-Create a spryker_api_platform.php config file in each application layer where you want to enable API Platform — config/Glue/packages/, config/GlueStorefront/packages/, and config/GlueBackend/packages/.
-The files share the same shape; they differ only in apiTypes() (['storefront'] for the Glue and GlueStorefront applications, ['backend'] for the GlueBackend application) and in the modules each application still serves via Glue.
+Create a spryker_api_platform.php and an api_platform.php file in each application layer where you enable API Platform — config/Glue/packages/, config/GlueStorefront/packages/, and config/GlueBackend/packages/.
+At minimum, spryker_api_platform.php must set the application’s apiTypes() — ['storefront'] for the Glue and GlueStorefront applications, ['backend'] for the GlueBackend application.

 4. Update Router Configuration